yuvalmGS/gigaspaces-wiki-jekyll/sbp/jta-xa-example.markdown

 {% endhighlight %}

+{% note %}
-{note} Example was tested using following product versions,
+ Example was tested using following product versions,
 1. GigaSpaces - **8.0.1**
 2. Apache ActiveMQ - **5.5**
 3. Atomikos TransactionEssentials - **3.7.0**
-If you are using different versions please make sure all the equivalent jars are reflected in `copy-libs` ant task {note}
+If you are using different versions please make sure all the equivalent jars are reflected in `copy-libs` ant task
+{% endnote %}

 7. Start a gs-ui instance using `gs-ui.bat` script in <helloworld-jta> folder.
 8. Run `gs-agent.bat`  <helloworld-jta> folder, to start the GigaSpaces components (GSA,GSM, LUS, GSM).
 9. Start the ActiveMQ process using <ActiveMQHome>`\bin\activemq.bat` script.

+{% note %}
-{note}If ActiveMQ is running on another server, please remember to update the brokerURL in `pu.xml` {note}
+If ActiveMQ is running on another server, please remember to update the brokerURL in `pu.xml`
+{% endnote %}

 10. Deploy the processorSpace cluster by running `deploy-processor` ant task.